Semaglutide and Type 2 Diabetes

 Lifestyle Interventions and the Diabetes Prevention Program

-The official Diabetes Prevention Program was created in 2010 (4) and confirmed the effects of lifestyle interventions in the management of diabetes: Lifestyle interventions decreased the incidence of type 2 diabetes by 58% compared with 31% in the metformin-treated group.
+The official Diabetes Prevention Program was created in 2010 (4) and confirmed the effects of lifestyle interventions in managing diabetes: Lifestyle interventions decreased the incidence of type 2 diabetes by 58% compared with 31% in the metformin-treated group.
 Thus, these findings now serve as the blueprint, if you will, for all-inclusive, patient-specific disease management guidelines.
 These lifestyle interventions will be discussed in detail later in the program.

 Additional Resources on Diabetes Prevention